-This sun dried tomato hummus is one of my favourite summer versions.
-It contains fresh basil and I would not advise replacing the fresh basil with the dried version.
+This sun-dried tomato hummus is one of my favourite summer versions.
+It contains fresh basil, and I would not advise replacing the fresh basil with the dried version.
 It needs the flavour of fresh basil that can not be replaced.

-- 2 cloves of garlic
+- 2 cloves garlic

-- 2 tbsp tahini
+- 2 tablespoon tahini

-- 3 tbsp olive oil
+- 3 tablespoon olive oil

-- 3 tbsp lemon
+- 3 tablespoon lemon

-- 3 tbsp water
+- 3 tablespoon water

-- ½ tsp salt
+- ½ teaspoon salt

-- 1 tbsp sun dried tomato, chopped
+- 1 tablespoon sun dried tomatoes chopped

-- 1 handful basil, 1 tbsp chopped
+- 1 tablespoon basil chopped

 - Place the chickpeas into a food processor and blend until you get a dough like consistency.
 Add everything except the tomato and the basil and process the hummus to desired consistency.
 Depending on your food processor and the chickpeas you might need more water.
-Lastly add the basil and sun dried tomato and blend for a few seconds, just until it is combined.
+Lastly, add the basil and sun-dried tomato and blend for a few seconds, just until it is combined.

 - Serve instantly or chill in the fridge.
-This hummus keeps well for up to 4 days if stored in an airtight container and is placed in the fridge because it contains a good amount of lemon which serves as natural preservative.
+This hummus keeps well for up to 4 days if stored in an airtight container and is placed in the fridge because it contains a good amount of lemon which serves as a natural preservative.